 And it was hot here- the old man didn't seem the slightest bit bothered, but both she and Severus were sweating noticeably.
 Fighting the urge to do a quick charm and cool the place down, she fidgeted uncomfortably as her ankles and knees grew sore from standing in one place.
 The Sandaime was oblivious to her distress.
 How did these people live without magic?
 She could just conjure up an armchair, but no- Dumbledore had insisted that it would be offensive to use a blatant display of magic.

-The boy with the sword on his back looked around slightly, and McGonagall caught a glimpse of his face.
+The boy with the sword on his back looked around slightly, and Minerva caught a glimpse of his face.
 His hair was a bizarre silver color, and a black cloth mask covered up the bottom half of his face.
-He, too, had a headband, but it was pulled low over one eye, so that the most that could be see of his face was his other eye and ear.
+He, too, had a headband, but it was pulled low over one eye, so that the most that could be seen of his face was his other eye and ear.
 She couldn't help but wonder vaguely why he wore the mask- perhaps a disfiguration of some sort?

 The boy didn't inspect her for too long.
 Instead, he followed the adult's lead and knelt on one knee before the old man.
-Perhaps this was the shinobi that he had summoned- the man looked strong enough, and he wore the regulation vest- but what was that boy doing her?
+Perhaps this was the shinobi that he had summoned- the man looked strong enough, and he wore the regulation vest- but what was that boy doing here?

 The boy with unruly silver hair- so that was Kakashi?- nodded.
 "Yes, Hokage-sama."

 "Admirable.
-You are considering joining ANBU?"
+Are you considering joining ANBU?"

 "I expected as much from your note, Hokage-sama.
 I'm sure he'll do fine."